kuldip2968/Weather_App/README.md

   * uses-permission android:name="android.permission.INTERNET" .
   * I have added android:screenOrientation="portrait" .
   * Also I disabled the default Action Bar .
-  * We can use Theme.AppCompat.Light.NoActionBar to implement the theme .
+  * We can use Theme.AppCompat.Light.NoActionBar to implement these theme .